SalzburgerLand in Summer

 Cities and places

-The salt deposits in Dürrnberg near Hallein, close to the city, led the Celts to settle there as early as the 6th century BC.
-However, the name "Salzburg" was first documented around 755.
-From 1190 onwards, the thriving salt trade brought wealth and influence to the Salzburg archbishops – the baroque buildings inspired by Italian architecture still bear witness to this today.
+As early as the 6th century BC, Celts were settling in Hallein near Salzburg due to local salt deposits.
+However, the name "Salzburg" (literally, "Salt Fortress") wasn't documented until around 755.
+From 1190 onwards, the thriving salt trade brought wealth and influence to Salzburg's archbishops – the baroque buildings inspired by Italian architecture still bear witness to this today.
 The Salzach River was the most important transport route for salt.

 Top events